Monthly zoom conversations to engage Together SC allies wishing to expand their understanding of and commitment to racial equity.

 Removing Our Blinders is a thought-provoking virtual series featuring brave discussions about race equity.

-These vulnerable conversations are designed to offer insight into how one's story impacts their leadership.
+These vulnerable conversations are designed to offer insight into how one's story impacts leadership.

 Please join our Removing Our Blinders conversations to expand your understanding of and commitment to racial equity.
 Attendees are encouraged to engage with our facilitators and ask their own questions.

-- January 5- Beth DeSantis and Dr. Rena Dixon of Fact Forward, Columbia
+- So You Want to Talk about Taking Action? - Beth DeSantis and Dr. Rena Dixon of Fact Forward, Columbia

 - A Year After George Floyd's Murder, Do You See Now? - Forrest Alton, 1000 Feathers (Read his blog.
 Session was not recorded.)

 - Two Nonprofit Leaders Share How to Apply the Equity Lens - Anita Case, Affinity Health Center and Tim Veeck, Habitat for Humanity York County

 - Confessions of a Small Town Mayor - Bill Barnet, Former Spartanburg Mayor